dotnet/designs/accepted/2020/linking-libraries.md

 #### Suppress warnings

-If the warning while technically correct does not affect app's functionality, consider suppressing it.
+If the warning while technically correct does not affect an app's functionality, consider suppressing it.
 For this add [`UnconditionalSuppressMessageAttribute`](https://docs.microsoft.com/dotnet/api/system.diagnostics.codeanalysis.unconditionalsuppressmessageattribute?view=net-5.0)
 (its usage is nearly identical to [`SuppressMessageAttribute`](https://docs.microsoft.com/dotnet/api/system.diagnostics.codeanalysis.suppressmessageattribute?view=net-5.0), but it will be kept in the code for all configurations).